Subaru Levorg

 The Subaru Levorg (スバル・レヴォーグ, Subaru Revuōgu) is a mid-size car manufactured since 2014 by Subaru.
-According to the company, the name Levorg is an acronym of three words: legacy, revolution and touring.
-The Levorg shares its platform with the Impreza, Legacy and WRX.
+According to the company, the name Levorg is a blended word or portmanteau of three words: LEgacy, reVolution and tOURinG.
+The first Levorg shares its platform with the Impreza/WRX and the Legacy.
+The second generation Levorg sits on the Subaru Global Platform used by the majority of Subaru's family cars.

 The Levorg was first shown as a pre-production concept car at the 43rd Tokyo Motor Show in November 2013.
 Subaru began collecting orders on the Japanese market on 4 January 2014, and the car went on sale in May.
 In February 2015, Subaru announced the introduction of the Levorg on the European market, and the car made its première on the continent at the Geneva Motor Show in March of the same year.